mhrimaz/AwesomeJavaFX/README.md

 - [assertj-javafx](https://github.com/lestard/assertj-javafx) - AssertJ assertions for JavaFX Properties and Bindings.
 - [AnchorFX](https://github.com/alexbodogit/AnchorFX) - Docking framework for JavaFX platform.
 - [AnimateFX](https://github.com/Typhon0/AnimateFX) - A JavaFX library containing ready-to-use animations.
-- [AsyncFX](https://github.com/RyanSusana/AsyncFX) - An asynchronous library for JavaFX.
-With focus on Kotlin and Java.
-It includes a nice DSL for asynchronous calls.
 - [BootstrapFX](https://github.com/aalmiray/bootstrapfx/) - BootstrapFX is a partial port of Twitter Bootstrap for JavaFX.
 - [CalendarFX](https://github.com/dlemmermann/CalendarFX) - CalendarFX is a calendar framework for JavaFX 8.
 It contains a set of professional custom controls, which can be used to implement a calendar UI for any kind of application.
 - [CssFX](https://github.com/McFoggy/cssfx) - Enhances developper productivity by providing JavaFX CSS reloading functionnality in a running application.
 Usable as standalone library or integrated in [Scenic View](#ScenicView).